 Watch this February 2016 video of Eversource Project Manager Bev Schultz where she states they will NOT build a rail trail - or read the transcript (this refers to building the overhead route):

 We are not proposing a bike path.
 We’re proposing an access road that can be utilized.
 I would like to point out that, I was mentioning that there are some existing bridges.
 We do not plan to make use of those bridges.
 We don’t really know the condition of those bridges nor their ability to support our very large construction and maintenance vehicles.
 So we will come from either direction from roads when we need to get to any part of the right of way.
 There are a number of roads that cross over the right of way.

 Power outages tend to be caused by downed local distribution power lines, not transmission line issues.
 Massachusetts currently has a surplus of energy.
 Local power losses aren’t related to transmission capabilities.
 Sudbury's past power outages have occurred along the distribution lines from the substation to the consumers, not in the transmission lines delivering power to the substation.
-The intention of the new transmission line is to provide a redundant feed to Hudson so that power can be sourced through Sudbury and beyond to the western suburbs, currently served only through the Northboro Road substation.

 Transmission lines are high capacity power lines that bring electricity from a generating station into local substations.
 Distribution lines carry power from local substations to homes and businesses.
 Eversource’s proposal is 115 KV transmission lines, which are much higher voltage than the lines you see strung on phone poles around town.
-This project is transmission lines which is why the poles are so tall.